catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 Once the Ansible installation includes the required OpenStack modules, and the OpenStack credentials have been set up, a first instance may be built.

-The first instance playbooks have been split up as follows:
+The first instance playbooks are located under the `example-playbooks` directory and have been split up as follows:

 * The first playbook, ``create-network.yml`` creates the required network components.
 * The second playbook, ``launch-instance.yml`` launches the instance.